VolkanSah/ModSecurity-Webserver-Protection-Guide/README.md

 Aimed at users with basic Linux server administration skills and familiarity with Apache2 or Nginx, this guide provides detailed installation and configuration steps for ModSecurity and other security tools, along with their integration into your server setup.

 I hope this guide helps you enhance your web server's security.
 If you have any questions or feedback, please contact me.
+Don't forget to leave a :star:

 ## Table of content
 - [Install mod security for Apache2](#install-mod-security-for-apache2)